 As most followers of this blog knows, we record our monthly expenses almost religiously.
 I have little doubt that this is the best way for us to find out how much we are spending every month.
-Otherwise, without doing this, when would we realise we have squirrelled away enough for our semi-retirement? 🙂
+Otherwise, without doing this, when would we realise we have squirrelled away enough for our semi-retirement or even quarter-retirement? 🙂

 To keep the monthly updates uncluttered, I have actually divided our expenses into two portions:

 1. The fixed, recurring expenses and

 And for the past year’s monthly updates, I have been using the amortised fixed expenses calculated on 12th July 2015 as a simple way to calculate our total expenses for the month.
 Besides simplicity, this method has also helped to minimize the volatility across months.